valeriangalliat/blog/2021/09/zoom-h2n-pro-tips-and-tricks.md

 camera strap, it's super simple to attach and detach and that would make my life much easier.

+**Edit:** I ended up buying a simple (and much cheaper) [quick release connector](https://amzn.to/3BEqFrS) from Amazon which does wonders with the original strap from my camera.

 </div>

 ## Wind muff